 - It is always best to follow a feeder cleaning schedule of every two weeks, regardless of weather or wildlife issues.
 Clean more often in severely wet weather.

-- If you observe or hear of any sick or dead birds with crusty eyes or neurological impairment, please contact RIDEM Division of Fish and Wildlife by using their reporting system, calling 401-789-0281 or by emailing email@example.com.
+Always keep pets away from sick or dead wild animals or birds.
+If you observe or hear of any sick or dead birds, please contact the RIDEM Division of Fish and Wildlife by calling 401-789-0281 or by emailing email@example.com.